-Jeremey is a technical project officer for the U.S. Department of Energy Solar Energy Technologies Office and is located in Golden, Colorado.
-In this role, Jeremey is involved in all stages of financial assistance from drafting of funding opportunities, application reviews, selections, negotiations, award issuance, monitoring, execution, and close outs.
-Jeremey joined the Energy Department’s Office of Energy Efficiency and Renewable Energy in 2013 and worked as a grants management specialist within the Financial Assistance Office and as a management analyst in the Project Management Coordination Office.
-In his current position, he manages and monitors a portfolio of 49 cooperative agreements with total project costs valued at $78 million.
+Jeremey Mikrut has been a technical project officer for the U.S. Department of Energy (DOE) Solar Energy Technologies Office since 2017 and is located in Golden, Colorado.
+In this role, Jeremey is involved in all stages of financial assistance, including drafting funding opportunities and reviewing applications, selections, negotiations, award issuance, monitoring, execution, and closeouts.
+Jeremey joined DOE’s Office of Energy Efficiency and Renewable Energy in 2013 and worked as a grants management specialist within the Financial Assistance Office and a management analyst in the Project Management Coordination Office.

-Prior to joining the Energy Department, Jeremey worked in the public and private sectors as a program analyst, regional planner, and environmental specialist.
+Prior to joining DOE, Jeremey worked in the public and private sectors as a program analyst, regional planner, and environmental specialist.
 He also served as a Corporal in the United States Marine Corps.